ashley/EntropyLocalization/README.md

 grammarModelPath | A directory to where models are located.
 Create the directory beforehand

 2. Run `SourceCodeAggregation.py`.
 Make sure directories are already existing
 3. Run `DiffSourceCode.py`.
-You may need to create a directory caleld `DiffCode` first
+You will need to manually input the name of the Project and where the directory from `SourceCodeAggregation.py` is located. *Note: Dragging paths to terminal may automatically make a space after the path.
+Make sure the input is just the path string and there are no spaces*
 4. Run `src/clegoues/genprog4java/main/Run.java` from Genprog4Java.
 Change the hard-coded variables, `examplePath` and `outputPath`.